Spurs sack Nuno after four months

 Last updated on .From the section Tottenham

-Tottenham have sacked manager Nuno Espirito Santo after only four months in charge following Saturday's 3-0 home defeat by Manchester United.
+Tottenham have sacked manager Nuno Espirito Santo after only four months in charge.

-Spurs have lost five of their past seven Premier League matches.
+Spurs have lost five of their past seven league matches, including Saturday's defeat by Manchester United.

-They are eighth in the table and 10 points behind leaders Chelsea.
+They are eighth in the Premier League and 10 points behind leaders Chelsea.

 "I know how much Nuno and his coaching staff wanted to succeed and I regret that we have had to take this decision," said managing director of football Fabio Paratici.